|

 How do industry authorities view the competition?

-open with an undefined leader?
-Understanding how you stack
+wide open with an undefined leader?
+Understanding how

-up compared to your competitors will help you assess your
+you stack up compared to your competitors will help

-to your business, but it should not be the sole factor that
+aspect to your business, but it should not be the sole

-so you can make informed decisions and compete effectively.
+about your competitors so you can make informed decisions

 About the Author: